727 East 16th Avenue

 Dan Gregory, Shell New Energies

-Dan is the Chief Executive Officer, Microgrid Solutions, at Shell New Energies.
-He is a 30+ year energy industry executive, entrepreneur, and technologist focused on delivering secure energy solutions globally, Dan founded Pos-En, which recently was acquired by Shell New Energies.
+Dan is the Head of Microgrid Solutions, Shell New Energies.
+He is a 30+ year energy industry executive, entrepreneur, and technologist focused on delivering secure energy solutions globally.
+Dan founded Pos-En, which recently was acquired by Shell New Energies.

 He is a member of IEEE, CIGRE, National and Homeland Security EMP Task Force, and Vice Chair of the National Science Foundation FREEDM Systems Center.
 He holds two US patents and has published multiple industry papers and articles.